Freyja-Folkvangr/Freyja-Folkvangr/README.md

 **Freyja-Folkvangr/Freyja-Folkvangr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Giuliano I'm a software engineer very passionate about science and tech to empower, elevate people and make everyday things easy.
 I have a Bachelor's degree in Engineering Science.
-I enjoy onboarding beginners to the boat and make new friends with a slice of cake, a coffee and my tobacco at the terrace.
+I enjoy onboarding beginners to the boat and make new friends with a slice of cake and a coffee at the terrace.

 I also play videogames, feel free to add me to Xbox Live, Steam or Battle.net, Discord (Remember to introduce yourself!)